keyvisions/FillDOCX/README.md

 Note that only the first element with an given tag is used.

+## Version 0.5.0
+Added overwrite flag, when set, does not overwrite the destination file if it exists.

 ## Version 0.4.0
 Fixed error raised by empty XML elements.
 If the text [hidden] appears in a table row with @@\<tag>, the table row is deleted: practical when a @@\<tag> is set to [hidden].